 The examination was helpful because when I did a self-assessment at home, I wasn’t exactly sure I was performing it correctly, and Dr. Tiltmann’s clarification and guidance gave me confidence that I was getting the information I needed to evaluate my pain triggers.

 The advice he gave me deepened not only my understanding of the causes and mechanisms of my back pain, but also gave me valuable, practical advice on how to adopt movement patterns and recovery exercises that would aid in my recovery.

 I felt that my session was extremely helpful and educational and I would certainly recommend.
-Dr. Tiltmann and the McGill assessment to friends and family.
+Dr. Tiltmann and the McGill Method to friends and family.

 I want to express my thanks for your service in treating my lower back pain.
 I had struggled with increasing pain over the last four years, beginning at the age of 25.
 Then, several months ago, the pain escalated to the point that I had to give up most every physical activity that brought me pleasure and meaning.

 When I reached out to your office, I was desperate.
 I’d heard of the McGill method but had lost confidence in most treatments.
 I had tried acupuncture, chiropractic manipulation, physiotherapy, and two different spinal injections – all to no relief.
 But meeting you and working with you in the McGill method gave me hope.
 You were the first provider who took the time to really listen to my story and explore the many possible causes of the pain.
 The method you provided me, including education and instructions for exercise, was comprehensive and plain old ‘made sense’ to me.

 I left our session feeling hopeful and prepared to face the recovery period ahead.
 I can say now that when I follow your treatment plan, the pain decreases.

 Thank you for helping me at a time when I was truly down and out.
 I will quickly recommend you to anyone I know who is struggling with worsening back pain.